sictweb/bti425-2020/graded-work/assign3.md

 #### Plan your components

 As always, we will need some kind of a heading and/or navigation menu.
 For this app, it's OK to use only a nav menu.
 We will need a footer too (for your academic honesty statement).
+And a "not found" component.

 For content areas, we will need the following:
 * home, which is a landing view